HardlyDifficult/Tutorials/Chapter5.md

  - For both the cloud and door:
    - Disable the Spawner component.
-   - Add EnableComponentsOnLevelLoad.
+   - Add **EnableComponentsOnTimelineEvent**.
-   - Set the Components To Enable On Complete to the Spawner component.
+     - Set the 'On Level Loaded' list to include the Spawner component.
  - Create script Code/Components/Animations/**EndOfLevelPlayable**:

 ```csharp